prpole/dissertation/chapter1/article/hland_article.md

 commonplaces are compared to “the way the ants and bees would talk---do talk, maybe” and their nurseries to an “ant-hill.”[@gilman_herland_2012 61, 93, 97, 102] The metaphors range freely into the plant kingdom, as well, particularly in the case of child rearing.
-The children “gr[o]w up as naturally as young trees” because they are given an environment that promotes this growth, using methods “they had found in their work with plants”; the result is a community that is compared to “the most perfectly cultivated richly developed roses” despite the fact that they do not “seem ‘cultivated’ at all---it had all become a natural condition.”[@gilman_herland_2012 98, 102, 118] This recasting of humans in the background of plants and animals puts a particular importance on a punning reference to the “virgin” land, which takes on not only the idea of an uncultivated space but defines the land by the sexual virginity of parthenogenetic human women.[@gilman_herland_2012 85] This backgrounding ultimately leads to invisibility (or concealment) for the humans of Herland.
+The children grow up "as naturally as young trees” because they are given an environment that promotes this growth, using methods “they had found in their work with plants”; the result is a community that is compared to “the most perfectly cultivated richly developed roses” despite the fact that they do not “seem ‘cultivated’ at all---it had all become a natural condition.”[@gilman_herland_2012 98, 102, 118] This backgrounding ultimately leads to invisibility (or concealment) for the humans of Herland.
 After a fruitless escape attempt early in the novel, the men are returned to their comfortable captivity and realize they had been